abuasiyah/Linux-learning-module-README.md/level_0-1.md

 ```
 <img width="667" height="192" alt="image" src="https://github.com/user-attachments/assets/1142562e-07a8-4276-bdf6-1653306ea3ad" />

-With this we get the password
+With this we have the password

 ``` bash
 ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If